shlomiassaf/angular2-restyle-loader/loader/angular2-restyle-loader/README.md

 ```

   - context: the directory absolute to all resources.
 (Default: root)
+  - components: an array of components config items to restyle
+  - -- selector: the **exect** selector of the component you wish to restyle.
-  - template: The new template (optional)
+  - -- template: The new template (optional)
-  - styles: New styles (optional)
+  - -- styles: New styles (optional)

 The **template** and **styles** properties represent a replacement for
 their corresponding properties in the component metadata.